-UTA also supports most VoIP protocols except MGCP, including AS-SIP, (along with TDM), without the need to be inline.
+UTA supports most VoIP protocols except MGCP (along with TDM) and functions in conjunction with an API embedded in the iOS of a Cisco ISR G2 or later or ASR, without the need to be inline.

 - Analog-Analog support is available on the ETM 1024 Appliance.
 Supports loop start, ground start, and reverse battery loop start trunks.
 Supports FXS and FXO.
 It is also available on UTA.
 When used with UTA, the physical connection is governed by the router and transparent to UTA. - T1 CAS-T1 CAS support is provided by either UTA or the ETM 1090, 2100, and 3200 digital Appliances.